Weird Gloop elections

 - Three positions reserved for the Old School RuneScape Wiki

-- Two administrative positions (currently held by the co-founders), subject to future elections but not 2018.
+- Two administrative positions (currently held by the co-founders)

-Elected directors serve terms of one year.
-Directors can re-nominate themselves after their term ends, if they wish - there are no term limits.
-At the board's discretion, Weird Gloop may increase the number of elected directors (in the event the company hosts additional wikis), and the board reserves the right to appoint up to two outside directors that are not subject to elections.
+Elected members serve terms of one year.
+Members can re-nominate themselves after their term ends, if they wish - there are no term limits.
+At the board's discretion, Weird Gloop may increase the number of elected members (in the event the company hosts additional wikis), and the board reserves the right to appoint up to two outside members that are not subject to elections.

-Emergency elections will not be held unless more than 2 directors step down or are unable to serve at their post, and elections are more than 4 months away.
-Ultimately the decision for whether an emergency election is required will be made by the remaining directors.
+Emergency elections will not be held unless more than 2 members step down or are unable to serve at their post, and elections are more than 4 months away.
+Ultimately the decision for whether an emergency election is required will be made by the remaining members.

-Some elected directors may serve much longer terms in order to not have to continually re-authorise bank account access and other administrative duties.
+Some elected members may serve much longer terms in order to not have to continually re-authorise bank account access and other administrative duties.
 This will be done with community consensus.

 - Not blocked on any Weird Gloop wiki currently